rogerswt/flowMie/README.md

 #### Step 4: Please read the vignette and enjoy!

 ## Citation
-flowMie is as yet unpublished.
+flowMie was presented as a [poster at the virtual CYTO_2020 meeting](FlowMie_CYTO2020.pdf).
 Please acknowledge me if you use it for publication, and drop me a note as well!

 [Wade Rogers](mailto:wade.rogers@spcytomics.com)